website-checks/website-checks/README.md

 `website-checks example.com --output pdf` would save all PDF files to the local `pdf` directory.

 ### CLI flags
-By default all checks (except `--ssldecoder`) will run.
-If you want to run only specific checks you can add CLI flags.

 Currently the following CLI flags will run the matching checks:
 ```
 --check-your-website